Azure-Samples/azure-iot-samples-node/digital-twins/Samples/readme.md

 **device** contains all the samples for the `azure-iot-digitaltwins-device` package to create an Azure IoT Plug-and-Play device client:

 - Implement interfaces and instantiate them as instances for this device
-- register this device, with its capability model and instances using the `DigitalTwinClient` class.
+- Register this device with its capability model and instances using the `DigitalTwinClient` class.
-- send telemetry, act on commands, receive writable property updates and report property changes.
+- Send telemetry, act on commands, receive writable property updates, and report property changes.

 Please refer to the [device samples readme](./device/readme.md) for more details.